Church Planting in India Equips for Canada

 By Philip Omondi

-We must not limit God to the present little thing we are doing because the Lord is stretching our boundaries and has given us faith to reach the world.
-We are amazed at what God is doing.
+When writing about our India church plant back in 2012, I said, “We must not limit God to the present little thing we are doing because the Lord is stretching our boundaries and has given us faith to reach the world.”
+Little did I know that a major transition was ahead.

 In 2016 we felt the need to hand over leadership to a younger couple who we had been mentoring.
 The church had multiplied and the new church plant was being led by a younger leader who was part of our wider leadership team.
 We blessed the new work and released some brethren to move with the new congregation, and they are still going strong with the work until today.
 My wife and I provided oversight to both congregations for the remainder of our time in India.
 It was a very humbling and rewarding experience to see the new leaders settle in and pursue what they felt the Lord putting in their hearts.
 A call to Canada also grew strong in our hearts during that time.

 Just before we left India in October 2017, we were blessed to have our spiritual father, Ibrahim Omondi, come to officially commission the new leaders and release us to move on to Canada.
 Leaving India without any plans to go back created a mixed bag of feelings.
 I had stayed in that country for twenty-two years and my wife eighteen years.
 Our son and daughter had known only one country as their home; they could not understand what was happening.
 That departure was one of the toughest experiences we have ever gone through as a family.